camunda/camunda/client/README.md

 ### Event handler naming

 **For props**
-When defining the prop names, prefix with on*, as in onClick, onDeleteItem, etc.
+When defining the prop names, prefix with on*, as in onClick, onRemove, etc.
+When having more detailed prop names, keep the verb at the end: onItemClick onItemDelete

 **For component methods**
-When passing down a function to a child component that contains logic related to an action, use the handle* prefix, as is handleClick, handleDeleteItem.
+When passing down a function to a child component that contains logic related to an action: use the handle* prefix, as is handleClick, handleItemDelete.

-As below, put the noun first (Alert), then the verb (Click).
+As below, put the noun first (Alert), then the verb last (Click).
 Then, as other events pile up around that concept, they are grouped together nicely:

 ```js
 onAlertClick={this.handleAlertClick}